Duckie Thot: Personal life

 Thot currently resides in the Brooklyn borough of New York City.

 Thot stated that her family never let her forget her roots and stated, "Coming to Australia from South Sudan created a sense of diaspora for my parents so they were always very diligent about incorporating our culture into our everyday lives as much as possible.
 Whether that be speaking to each other in our mother language, eating traditional foods, attending a South Sudanese church, and consuming entertainment directly related to our culture."
 Praying is something that helps Thot stay grounded, and her favourite Bible verse is Philippians 4:13.

 Rihanna has become a friend and mentor to Thot after their work together for Fenty.

-Remaining mindful of the continuing conflict in South Sudan, Thot would like to use her platform to help Africa as a whole by providing rehabilitation so people can heal and care for themselves.

-Thot dated actor Kofi Siriboe for around a year, but broke up in 2019.
+Thot dated actor Kofi Siriboe in 2018.

-Legendary make up artist Pat McGrath, was inspired to create a new cosmetics colour to suit Thot's skin tone.
+In 2016, make up artist Pat McGrath was inspired to create a new cosmetics colour to suit Thot's skin tone.

-Thot has been given the nick name of "Black Barbie", a name she is proud of but feels she's maybe not perfect enough for.
+Thot has been given the nickname of "Black Barbie", which she says is "lovely" but comes with "pretty high expectations".